25 Landmarks in Houston, Texas, You Have to Visit

 From the San Jacinto Battle Monument to White Oak Music Hall, there's a lot to enjoy about "Space City."
 If you're planning a trip to "H-Town" or want to learn more about this gem of a city, keep reading.
 Here's a rundown of the 25 Houston landmarks you have to visit.

 Book your entrance tickets and tours for your trip to Houston early!
-See the short list of top suggestions below.
+Here are some top choices to make your trip enjoyable.

 ☂️ Top tours and experiences in Houston